-This shows you that your furnace ignitor can’t turn on the flame.
+This shows you that your furnace ignitor can’t start the flame.
 After five failed efforts, the furnace will stop trying to ignite.
 It will then change into Watchguard mode for about an hour for your safety.

-When your ignitor isn’t working, it’s safer to depend on our NATE-certified technicians.
-They’ve gone through important education, so you can rest easy knowing they’ll discover what’s creating the furnace error and will fix it to your standards.
+When your ignitor isn’t working, it’s safer to rely on our NATE-certified technicians.
+They’ve gone through rigorous training, so you can rest easy knowing they’ll discover what’s causing the furnace error and will repair it to your standards.

 We trust in the quality of our furnace repair in Miami so much, we back it with a 100% Satisfaction Guarantee* for a year.

 This part ignites natural gas, which helps warm up your space.

 - Ignitor warms to as hot as 2,500 degrees Fahrenheit and ignites burner gas.

 A furnace ignitor should last approximately three to five years before it cracks and has to be subbed out for a new part.
 It can stop working sooner if you don’t replace your air filter regularly, since a dirty one can cause your heating system to short cycle.